WHY ARE MORE MAINE HOMEOWNERS INSTALLING HEAT PUMPS?

 Tens of thousands of Maine home and business owners are realizing the many benefits of investing in heat pumps.
 From energy savings to the benefit of air conditioning, heat pumps are a customizable, noninvasive energy solution, with some units providing efficient heating in temperatures as low as -13 °F.

 There Are Options for Every Budget.
-Whether you want one unit for an office, garage, or basement, or you’re looking to outfit your entire home with heat pumps, solutions can be tailored to your heating and air conditioning goals, budget, and unique home.
+Whether you want one ductless unit for an office, garage, or basement, or you’re looking to outfit your entire home with ducted or ductless heat pumps, solutions can be tailored to your heating and air conditioning goals, budget, unique home, and existing heating solutions.

 Savings.
 Heat pumps are more efficient than traditional heating and air conditioning systems.
-Even with rising electrical rates, heat pumps are still more efficient than systems that use oil, propane, and natural gas.
+Even with rising electrical rates, heat pumps are still more efficient than oil, propane, and natural gas systems.
 Calculate your potential savings using the Efficiency Maine Heating Cost Comparison Calculator.

 Air Conditioning.
 Traditional air conditioning methods like window units or portable air conditioners are more expensive and less convenient than heat pumps.
-As the temperatures rise, heat pumps dehumidify and air condition to help homeowners maintain a comfortable and consistent temperature within their homes.
+Heat pumps dehumidify and air condition as the temperatures rise to help homeowners maintain a comfortable and consistent temperature within their homes.

 Compact & Non-Invasive.
 With the right installer, heat pump installations can be quick and noninvasive.
 There are four options for indoor units: traditional high wall units, floor units, ducted, and ceiling cassettes.
 The last two options offer homeowners are more sleek, compact look with whisper-quiet operation.